The official blog of the Lung Institute.

 Good news may be just over the horizon.
-A research group called REGEN-AR is working to find a treatment for RA through adult human stem cells extracted from fat tissue.
-Encouragingly, the Arthritis Foundation and the National Institutes of Health have shown public support for the science, and in a recent study, hematopoietic stem cell treatment has been shown effective in treating the disease.
+A research group called REGEN-AR is working to find a treatment for RA through adult human cells extracted from fat tissue.
+Encouragingly, the Arthritis Foundation and the National Institutes of Health have shown public support for the science, and in a recent study, hematopoietic cellular therapy has been shown effective in treating the disease.

 1. Hair Restoration (Balding)

 Hair loss is a common problem among a large portion of men and some women.
 Although not life-threatening, losing one’s hair can be emotionally devastating, and regeneration of new hair follicles after treatment remains difficult.
 However, researchers have found that hairless mice implanted with encapsulated cells experienced abundant hair growth, with new hair follicles showing mature characteristics.
 This means that male pattern baldness may become a thing of the past within our lifetime.
 The scientific community applies its best minds to the task of relieving humanity of various ailments, and with new discoveries and applications for cellular therapy continuing to be discovered, this is an exciting time in the medical field.